Why do you slouch?

 As you might know, too much stress affects both your mood and your mental health.

 Poor posture has also been shown to lead to lower self-confidence.

 Personally, I don’t think that it only has something to do with like a “mind-body connection”, but also because whether be consciously or subconsciously we admire or find people more attractive if they stand tall with an upright position.

 It really does affect how we perceive and interact with that person.

 What Can Help Reduce Chest Pain From Slouching

 Posture-related chest pains can be addressed by taking frequent breaks and avoiding prolonged sitting.

 Simple stretching and strengthening exercises that retract the shoulders can be of great help to get you back in an upright posture and stand taller.

 You could work out with some weights or you could do activities like yoga.
-I have done both and I can confirm that they both work.
+I have done both and it has worked well for my posture.

 Finally, there are also some useful products that can help correct your posture.
 If that sounds interesting to you, then I have written a list of some of the more stylish options here.